alexgimenez02/TTMP31/README.md

 When the file is executed, an interface should be displayed.

 ## Requirements
-Compatible operating ssystems: Windows, Linux, Mac
+Compatible operating systems: Windows, Linux, Mac

 Python 3.8 or higher